kal-kyokya/Everything-IoT/README.md

 # :bulb: Everything IoT :bulb:

-In this project I will be * and implementing *.
-Primarily * and *.
-I will also be *.
+In this project I will be developping an Internet of Things web application and implementing Python Programming knowledge acquire through ALX Africa.
+Primarily the front end appearance and the storage logic.
+I will also be laying down the foundation for ease in future upgrades.

+**Description**: An end-to-end IoT project focusing on Embedded Systems.
+This includes backend development, dynamic web content using Flask, and static resources management.
+**Technologies Used**: Python, Flask, SQL, HTML, and JavaScript.
+**My Key Contributions**: Developed API endpoints and implemented responsive web interfaces for IoT data display.

 ## :running: Getting Started